Electric arc: Undesired arcing

 Arcing can also occur when a low resistance channel (foreign object, conductive dust, moisture...) forms between places with different voltage.
 The conductive channel then can facilitate formation of an electric arc.
 The ionized air has high electrical conductivity approaching that of metals, and it can conduct extremely high currents, causing a short circuit and tripping protective devices (fuses and circuit breakers).
 A similar situation may occur when a lightbulb burns out and the fragments of the filament pull an electric arc between the leads inside the bulb, leading to overcurrent that trips the breakers.

 An electric arc over the surface of plastics causes their degradation.
 A conductive carbon-rich track tends to form in the arc path, called "carbon tracking", negatively influencing their insulation properties.
 The arc susceptibility, or "track resistance", is tested according to ASTM D495, by point electrodes and continuous and intermittent arcs; it is measured in seconds required to form a track that is conductive under high-voltage low-current conditions.
 Some materials are less susceptible to degradation than others.
 For example, polytetrafluoroethylene has arc resistance of about 200 seconds (3.3 minutes).
 From thermosetting plastics, alkyds and melamine resins are better than phenolic resins.
 Polyethylenes have arc resistance of about 150 seconds; polystyrenes and polyvinyl chlorides have relatively low resistance of about 70 seconds.
 Plastics can be formulated to emit gases with arc-extinguishing properties; these are known as arc-extinguishing plastics.

-Arcing over some types of printed circuit boards, possibly due to cracks of the traces or the failure of a solder, renders the affected insulating layer conductive as the dielectric is combusted due to the high temperatures involved.
+Arcing over some types of printed circuit boards, possibly due to cracks of the traces or the failure of a solder joint, renders the affected insulating layer conductive as the dielectric is combusted due to the high temperatures involved.
 This conductivity prolongs the arcing due to cascading failure of the surface.